FormerLurker/ArcWelderLib/readme.md

 # ArcWelderLib:  Anti Stutter Libraries and Binaries

-Converts G0/G1 GCode commands to G2/G3 (arc) commands, and back again.
-This can greatly compress most GCode files, and potentially improve quality by preventing planner starvation.
+Converts G0/G1 GCode commands to G2/G3 (arc) commands and back again.
+This can greatly compress most GCode files and potentially improve quality by preventing planner starvation.
 It is especially useful when streaming over a serial connection (OctoPrint, Pronterface, Slicer Direct Printing), but has some potential advantages in other cases too depending on your firmware and board.

-This software was designed for 3D printers, but should also be useful in other cases.
+This software was designed for 3D printers but should also be useful in other cases.
 Please note that the current version does not convert travel moves to G2/G3, but this will be remedied soon.

 # Installation